sriharikapu/drs/readme.md

 # Health Nexus :: DRS
 <img align="right" src="./assets/HN_token_transparent.png?raw=true" height="348">
-Ethereum smart contract for creating a decentralized record service using the EIP 20 token Health Cash (HLTH).
+An Ethereum smart-contract for creating a decentralized record service using the EIP 20 token Health Cash (HLTH).
 This is project is part of phase one of Health Nexus, the public permissioned blockchain for healthcare.

+Features:

 * Create services by registering service urls
 * Create and issue keys for services